Scille/parsec-cloud/docs/rfcs/1026-pki-web-idopte-mutual-auth.md

 - **Server**: The Parsec backend server
 - **Client**: The Parsec web application
-- **Middleware**: The Idopte middleware/driver installed on the client device.
+- **Service**: The Idopte SCWS middleware/driver installed on the client device.

 ## Goals and Non-Goals